P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Computational considerations and further enhancements

 The previous sections describe the general framework for generating $P$-split formulations.
 This section focuses on more specific implementation details, such as how to partition the original variables into the partitioning sets $\mathcal{I}_1, \dots, \mathcal{I}_P$.
 These details may have a significant impact on the computational performance.

 If the problem is close to symmetric with respect to all variables of a disjunctive constraint, \ie similar range and coefficients/expressions for all variables, then there is no reason to believe that one partitioning should have a computational advantage over another.
 But, for some problems, certain variables can have a much stronger impact on the constraints of the disjuncts.
 For example, weights on the inputs to ReLU neural networks may differ by orders of magnitude.
-In a recent conference paper focusing on neural networks \cite{tsay2021partition}, we investigated several partitioning strategies.
+Our conference paper focusing on neural networks \cite{tsay2021partition} investigates several partitioning strategies.
 The strategy of partitioning the variables into sets of equal size and grouping variables with similar coefficients into the same partitioning was computationally favorable, and was also motivated based on a theoretical analysis of the resulting continuous relaxation \cite{tsay2021partition}.
+This partitioning strategy is also available in our open-source code OMLT \cite{ceccon2022omlt} for neural networks.
 Variables can also be partitioned into sets of unequal size, but without prior information that a small subset of variables are more important, it is unlikely that such a strategy would be favorable.